 Disadvantages: You must take the empty cylinder to your oxygen supplier for refills and a refill charge of $15 to $20 per tank is common.
 Exposure to water spray causes green paint to liquefy and run affecting your boat and steel cylinders can rust, staining your boats’ finish.
 Brass tank valves tarnish.

-The Oxygen Edge™ is the top-of-the-line COMMERCIAL LIVEWELL OXYGEN INJECTION SYSTEM The Oxygen Edge™ system components are designed and manufactured specifically for use in saltwater and freshwater environments to transport live bait and live tournament fish.
+The Oxygen Edge™ has been the top-of-the-line COMMERCIAL LIVEWELL OXYGEN INJECTION SYSTEM the past 30 years.
+OE system components are designed and manufactured specifically for use in saltwater and freshwater environments to transport live bait and live tournament fish.

-Oxygen Edge™ components ensure minimal safe oxygen levels in livewell water and supercharge live bait fish.
+Oxygen Edge™ systems ensure minimal safe oxygen levels in livewell water and supercharge live bait fish when the dose of oxygen is adjusted correctly by the fisherman.
 All OE regulator components are solid brass and nickel plated inside and outside, comparable to a SCUBA regulator.
 OE regulators are designed and made specifically for enduring harsh saltwater environmental conditions.
 Special considerations address equipment safety, durability, oxygen efficiency, flexibility and appearance.
 Nickel plating has a dull tarnished appearance, looks like an old tarnished buffalo nickel.
 If an oxygen regulator looks shinny like chrome plating, it is chrome plated.
 Medical oxygen regulators bodies are often chrome plated or colored aluminum.
 It is easy to tell the difference.